Here’s an easy broiled haddock recipe with parmesan, tomatoes, and basil—a high-protein Italian fish dinner on the table in a snap!

 - 2 c. fresh basil leaves

-- 2 T. extra-virgin olive oil, divided
+- 2 T. extra-virgin olive oil divided

-- Salt and black pepper, to taste
+- Salt and black pepper to taste

 Instructions

 - Preheat your oven to broil and line a large, rimmed baking tray with aluminum foil.
+Brush foil lightly with 1 T oil to help the fish come off the pan easily.

 - Place in oven and broil for 6-8 minutes until the fish is golden-brown on top and flakes easily with a fork.